 The following information applies to all of Dr. Earley's classes and is to be considered part of the syllabi for all of his courses.
 Note that some of this material is specific to the Stark campus.

 Use of the intellectual property of others without attributing it to them is considered a serious academic offense.
 Cheating or plagiarism will result in a failing grade for the work or for the entire course.
 Repeat offenses result in dismissal from the University.
-University guidelines require that all infractions be reported to the Student Conduct Officer on our campus.
+University guidelines require that all infractions be reported.

 University policy 3-01.8 deals with the problem of academic dishonesty, cheating, and plagiarism.
 None of these will be tolerated in this class.
 The sanctions provided in this policy will be used to deal with any violations.
 If you have any questions, please read the policy at www.kent.edu/policyreg/administrative-policy-regarding-student-cheating-and-plagiarism and/or ask.

 University policy requires all students to be officially registered in each class they are attending.
 Students who are not officially registered for a course by published deadlines should not be attending classes and will not receive credit or a grade for the course.
 Each student must confirm enrollment by checking his/her class schedule (using Student Tools in FlashFast) prior to the deadline indicated.
 Registration errors must be corrected prior to the deadline.To determine the last dates to drop or withdraw from the course, follow the steps below: